tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The initialize function is used to create all of the initial variables and data containers that the function may need.
 By initializing all of the functions in a single function, it makes it easy to update and change the initial values or data types used.

-* The account balance is a simple Python dictionary to keep track of the cash balance and number of shares owned.
+* The account balance is a simple Python dictionary to keep track of the cash balance and the number of shares owned.

 * The `df` DataFrame is initialized using the `fetch_data` function.